MITRECND/htpy/README.md

 It is also possible to remove this object using the ''del_obj()'' method of the connection parser.

+###EXCEPTION
+The only callback which can not be passed an arbitrary object is the request_file_data callback.
+This is due to a limitation in libhtp.

 Sending data to the parser
 --------------------------